RIPA Policy and Guidance

 This does not mean that the authorisation should continue for the whole period so that it lapses at the end of this time.
 The applicant must apply to cancel each authorisation as soon as that officer decides that the surveillance should be discontinued.

-24.2 When cancelling an authorisation, the authorising officer must ensure that proper arrangements have been made for the activity’s discontinuance, including the removal of technical equipment and directions for the management of the product.
+20.2 When cancelling an authorisation, the Authorising Officer must ensure that proper arrangements have been made for the activity’s discontinuance, including the removal of technical equipment and directions for the management of the product.

-25.1 The authorising officer should review all authorisations at reasonable intervals determined by themselves.
+21.1 The Authorising Officer should review all authorisations at reasonable intervals determined by themselves.
 This should be as often as necessary and practicable.
 The reviews should be recorded within the record of authorisation.

-26.1 Any authorising officer may renew an existing authorisation on the same terms as the original at any time before the original ceases to have effect.
-The renewal must then be approved by the Magistrate in the same way the original authorisation was approved.
+22.1 Any Authorising Officer may renew an existing authorisation on the same terms as the original at any time before the original ceases to have effect.
+The renewal must then be approved by a Justice of the Peace in the same way that the original authorisation was approved.

 - A record of the period over which the surveillance has taken place;